Tracking Microservice Ownership for Incident Response is Critical for your DevOps Teams

 DeployHub also connects to the continuous delivery pipeline at the ‘deployment’ step, which enables the tracking of all locations of a particular version of a service, essential data for your incident response support team.
 If it broke in one cluster, then all clusters need to be addressed.

 Anomalies occur.
 No software is perfect.
 The question is can you quickly respond to incidents.
 If your team is registering microservice ownership and usage within a central catalog, you can act upon that data.
 With DeployHub, your engineering teams can view a ‘difference’ report based on the impacted application and environment to determine root cause analysis from a change management perspective.

 The catalog gives the DevOps teams the needed information to notify the owner and all the consuming application teams that a problem has occurred within minutes of the first incident call.
 And with this level of data, difference tracking becomes quick and easy.

 Using the versioning engine, DeployHub can show the differences between two microservices, applications, or clusters.
-Below is an example of an application ‘version’ difference report.
-Teams can use this report to quickly identify what changed, and then use the microservice ownership information to notify the developer.
+Pictured below is an example of an application ‘version’ difference report.
+Teams can use a difference report to swiftly identify what changed, and use microservice ownership information to notify the developer.

 Registering microservice ownership and usage is a critical feature of a microservice catalog tool.
 Knowing who owns a service and who consumes the service is key to building high-quality and secure microservice applications, at scale.
 Centralizing the details of your microservice ownership and usage allows teams to quickly respond when an incident occurs.

 DevOps teams can quickly notify all consuming applications that a shared service needs to be updated, even before they all discover a problem exist.
-Having the ownership information is missing in most microservice implementations.
+Having microservice ownership information is missing in most microservice implementations.
 The question to ask is how do they manage without a central catalog?
-The answer is – they don’t.
+The answer: they do not.